 Provider communication and education

 MassHealth is focused on strategies that bring awareness of PCDI changes to the provider community.
-Providers will need information about how and when these changes will affect them.
-This includes information on
+The PCDI changes will affect providers in a number of ways, including

 - Network contracting choices